uggedal/bare/README.md

 ## Configuration

-The following environment variables can be overwritten from the defaults:
+The following environment variables can be overridden from the defaults:

 * `MK_NPROC`: number of parallel processes to build with (defaults to the number of CPUs).